A process for determining what sort of content to create for your company’s target demographic.

 Perhaps you have too many ideas, and can’t seem to focus on one and get started?

 Solution: Topics Based on Actual Data

-This article addresses both issues above, by demonstrating how to find topics that will be worth your time and effort to create.
+This article addresses both issues above, by demonstrating how to generate content ideas and find topics that will be worth your time and effort to create.

 The main idea is that by using readily-available search data, we can determine what specifically what your customer base wants to know.